 Apply THREADLOCKER to all fasteners used to mount handle on doors.
-4. RAIL MOUNT HANDLE: Tighten the threaded pivot bracket connector to the adapter block at the top of the door.
-Adapter block is mounted inside the top rail with two bolts using predrilled holes.
-Position/height of this block is adjustable for best alignment with the "bracket connector" hole on the rail.
-If experiencing difficulties aligning top pivot bracket connector with the hole on the rail, please refer to the

-CRL Door Rails installation instructions for possible adjustments of the top rail.
+RAIL MOUNT HANDLE.
+Screw the top of the exterior handle through the rail and tighten the threaded pivot fitting connector to the adapter block.
+Adapter block is mounted inside the

+ADAPTER BLOCK top rail with two bolts ADAPTER BLOCK using predrilled holes.
+INSTALLATION SCREWS Position/ height of this block is adjustable for best (@) O TOP RAIL alignment with the "bracket connector" hole on the rail.
+If experiencing difficulties aligning top pivot bracket BRACKET connector with the hole on CONNECTOR the rail, please refer to the INTERIOR CRL Door Rails installation HANDLE instructions for possible adjustments of the top rail.